-I’ve seen quite a few great referral programs.
+I've seen quite a few great referral marketing programs.
 That’s one of the perks of working at Friendbuy – observing many (thousands of) campaigns.
 It’s pretty easy to identify common traits shared by the best of them.
-What I see, over and over, is that the marketers behind exceptional referral campaigns focus on three key areas: location, promotion and optimization.
+What I see, over and over, is that the marketers behind successful referral programs focus on three key areas: location, promotion and optimization.

 Promotion also drives user participation by getting the word out about your program via your email list and posting to your social followers.
 This is primarily off-site activity.

 Optimization is all about improving performance by A/B testing things like your referral offers, copywriting and so on.

 In this article, we’ll cover:

 - how to get as many eyes on your referral program as possible,